 • The hybrid A sit-on form whose shape itself reads as something that wants to be touched and to make sound.
 Cicada silhouette as design language; cajón geometry as the structural rule.

-04 · The form & colour
+04 · The form & color

 One shell, two interchangeable parts